Business Law Course Offerings

 301 – Commercial Law (3)

-Prerequisite: BLAW 201 or equivalent; and business administration major or permission of Associate Dean for Faculty.
+Prerequisite: BLAW 201 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 This course provides in-depth study of laws affecting commercial transactions and the rationale underlying rights and obligations of parties to these transactions.
 The Uniform Code is emphasized, especially the Articles dealing with Sales, Commercial Paper, Bank Deposits, Bulk Transfers, Document of Title, and Secured Transactions.
 The topics of Antitrust, Consumer Protection, Labor Law, and Insurance matters are explored.
-Course previously taught as BUAD 384A.